Jobs Career Advice Post Job

 Education and Qualification

-Just like you listed your job experience, you should also list your educational qualification in reverse chronology.
+Just like you listed your job experience, you should also list your educational qualifications in reverse chronology.
 Include the name of the institution and the dates you were there, followed by the qualifications and grades that you achieved.

 If you recently graduated from school, you can list a few of your relevant modules, assignments or projects underneath your educational qualification.